Gizmo Student Exploration Rna And Protein Synthesis

 The Role of RNA

 RNA makes a real difference in protein synthesis.
-Still, there are three main types of RNA involved: messenger RNA (mRNA), transfer RNA (tRNA), and ribosomal RNA (rRNA). mRNA carries the genetic code from the DNA to the ribosome, tRNA brings the amino acids to the ribosome in the correct sequence, and rRNA forms the structure of the ribosome where the translation process takes place.
+There are three main types of RNA involved: messenger RNA (mRNA), transfer RNA (tRNA), and ribosomal RNA (rRNA). mRNA carries the genetic code from the DNA to the ribosome, tRNA brings the amino acids to the ribosome in the correct sequence, and rRNA forms the structure of the ribosome where the translation process takes place.

 Transcription: From DNA to mRNA

 Transcription is the first step in protein synthesis and occurs in the nucleus.
-And during this process, the DNA double helix unwinds, and one of the strands serves as a template for the synthesis of a complementary mRNA strand.
+During this process, the DNA double helix unwinds, and one of the strands serves as a template for the synthesis of a complementary mRNA strand.
 The enzyme RNA polymerase facilitates this process, adding RNA nucleotides to the growing mRNA strand according to the DNA template.

 Translation: From mRNA to Protein